 Then: When we started out as the first bathroom pod company in North America in 2004, we were basically doing exactly the same process of field-built bathrooms, but with a roof over our heads.
 We call this “generation 1” prefab.

-Now: We work natively in Revit for BIM, which allows us to provide pod models for the architect to drop directly into their entire building model.
+Now: We have undergone Revit training and work natively in Revit for BIM, which allows us to provide pod models for the architect to drop directly into their entire building model.
 Our Revit models translate directly into machine code for our production robots to produce many of our production piece.
 This reduces labor and provides better overall tolerances and accuracy for the pods.

 Then: From the get-go, wefocused on using quality materials in our bathroom pods.
 But like any new company, we were learning as we went.
 It takes time to hone in on proven solutions.